Mountrath: History

 In 1794, Dr. Delany, Bishop of Kildare and Leighlin, whose mother was a Fitzpatrick of Deerpark, proposed to build a parish church.
-Lord Castlecoote was publicly opposed to the proposal but the political climate of toleration that followed the Relief Act of 1793 encouraged the bishop.
+Lord Castlecoote was publicly opposed to the proposal, but the political climate of toleration that followed the Roman Catholic Relief Act 1793 encouraged the bishop.
 He made application for a site to Mr. Hawkesworth, agent to Lord Castlecoote.
-This gentleman found Dr. Delany a suitable plot from his own landholdings and shortly after, through his influence with the proprietor, procured a perpetual peppercorn lease as a site for a parish church.
+This gentleman found Dr. Delany a suitable plot from his own landholdings and, shortly after, through his influence with the proprietor, procured a perpetual peppercorn lease as a site for a parish church.
 Building commenced about 1795.

 On 18 April 1809, the Convent of St. Brigid, at Mountrath, was founded by three sisters from the mother house at Tullow and brought from Tullow by horse and dray by Bill Delaney and Michael Fitzpatrick.
 Soon after, the Monastery of St. Patrick was established.
 Both convent and monastery communities were employed in the education of Roman Catholic pupils.
 A new church was completed in 1867.